ahua2001-sys/bellabeat-case-study/README.md

 Executive Summary
 This case study examines how consumers use smart wellness devices and how those usage patterns can inform Bellabeat’s product and marketing strategy.
 Using Fitbit fitness tracker data from approximately 30 users, the analysis identifies trends in physical activity and sleep behavior.
 Results show that users are moderately active overall, with most movement coming from light activity rather than intense exercise.
 Activity varies by day of the week, and sleep outcomes are more strongly associated with balanced, moderate activity levels than with extreme activity.
 These findings suggest that Bellabeat should continue emphasizing holistic wellness, consistency, and sustainable habits rather than high‑intensity fitness goals.

+Key Highlights

+Analyzed smart device usage data from ~30 Fitbit users to identify activity and sleep behavior patterns

+Cleaned and transformed raw CSV data using SQL (BigQuery), including deduplication and date standardization

+Found that users are moderately active, with most movement coming from light daily activity

+Identified clear day-of-week trends, with highest activity on Saturdays and lowest on Sundays

+Discovered that moderate activity levels are associated with the highest sleep efficiency

+Translated behavioral insights into actionable product and marketing recommendations for Bellabeat

 Step 1: Ask
 The business problem addressed in this case study is understanding how consumers use smart wellness devices in their daily lives and determining how those behaviors can be applied to Bellabeat’s products to guide marketing strategy.
 By analyzing smart device data from non‑Bellabeat users, this study aims to align Bellabeat’s marketing and product positioning with real, observed user behavior.
 Grounding decisions in real‑world usage patterns helps Bellabeat improve engagement, target the right behaviors, and increase the likelihood of long‑term product and campaign success.